The best things to do near our B&B in Eryri | Snowdonia, North Wales

 Distance from us: 21 miles

-This beautiful village - famous for the legend of Gelert’s grave - is in a stunning location in the heart of Eryri | Snowdonia National Park.
+This beautiful village - famous for the legend of Gelert’s grave - is in a stunning location in the heart of Eryri | Snowdonia National Park and is undoubtedly one of the prettiest villages in Wales.

 Portmeirion Village